Suhmata: Israeli period

-During Operation Hiram, on 30 October 1948, the First Battalion of Israel's Golani Brigade assaulted the village, resulting in the exodus of its villagers.
+During Operation Hiram, on 28 October 1948, the village was bombed from the air.
+On 30 October, the First Battalion of Israel's Golani Brigade assaulted the village, resulting in its depopulation.
 The village was left in ruins.

 A naming committee established by the Jewish National Fund, which operated from 1948 to 1951 until its incorporation into a Governmental Naming Committee set up by Israel, renamed Suhmata "Hosen", meaning "Strength."
 Meron Benvenisti writes that the committee chose this symbolic new name after determining that there was no known Jewish historical connection to the village of Suhmata.

 In 1992 the village site was described: "The site is covered with debris and broken walls from fallen stone houses, all of which are scattered among the olive trees that grow there.
 A castle and a wall that were probably built by the Crusaders still stand.
 The castle is on an elevated spot on the eastern side of the site, and the wall encloses the western quarter.
 The surrounding lands are partly forested and partly used as pasture."

 Suhmata's former inhabitants founded a village committee in 1993 which organizes volunteer efforts.
 The village committee also conducted a survey of the displaced population from Suhmata and their distribution inside Israel.
 The village was also the focus of the 1996 play Sahmatah by Hanna Eady and Ed Mast.